 In our experience, merging the two into one document makes it more likely that your employees and managers read, understand and comply with your directions.

 What Do You Need in Your HR Policies And Procedures Manual?

-If you do something regularly and it is performed by more than one person, then it probably needs a procedure.
+If you do something regularly in your business, and it is performed by more than one person, then it probably needs a procedure.

 How Do You Write A HR Policy Or Procedure?

 There are as many different ways to write policies and procedures as there are ways to paint a picture.